Assay Office/Fuel Shop

 On a parcel near the center of town, Friends of Midas constructed two small buildings.
 The parcel itself is historically important as the location of the home of the Macy Family.

-Frank and Bell Macy arrived in the area in October 1907, right after their wedding in Colorado, and lived here the rest of their lives.
+Frank and Bell Macy arrived in the area in October 1907, right after their wedding in Idaho, and lived here the rest of their lives.
 Their first daughter was the first acknowledged child born in Midas, and they raised four girls to adulthood in this little town.
 Frank Macy was a miner, a barber, Justice of the Peace, School Board Clerk, and sometimes coroner.
 In 1963, the Macy house burned when a large section of town was destroyed by a propane explosion, but the property remained in the family.

 In 2004, Friends of Midas purchased the two Macy lots from Dale and Vicki Keller.
 Dale was the son of Francis Macy Keller, the youngest of the four daughters.
 It soon became apparent that this parcel would provide an ideal display location, and two small buildings were soon constructed.